jj1bdx/sphinxconjp2014-examples/doc-src/chapter2.rst

 A ring buffer in Erlang
 ***********************

-Here, another example of loop using a ring buffer, which maintaines a fixed number of elements in the buffer structure, shifting each element one by one, with the new element added every time at the tail.
+Here, another example of loop using a ring buffer, which maintaine a fixed number of elements in the buffer structure, shifting each element one by one, with the new element added every time at the tail.